jackrobertscott/authpack-client-190806/documents/api/Sessions.md

 Options.

 - id `string?`: unique identifier.
-- sessionname `string?`: used when id not provided.
+- token `string?`: this access token used if the id is not provided.
-- email `string?`: used when neither id and sessionname are provided.

 Returns.